ManuelTechert/100-days-of-code/log.md

 As I'm working on the Front-End-Certificate in early stages, there is no link to show.
 In a few days I will work on some first projects like writing some examples in HTML / CSS and JS.
 I can't tell it yet but it will be something, I can give you a link to.

+### Day 2: December 1, 2017

+**Today's Progress**:

+Today I continued making progress on the Front-End-Certificate at the FreeCodeCamp.
+I managed to complete 32 exercises.
+After that I tried out the Converse AI Dashboard of Google Actions, where I'm planning to create a little personal Jarvis for my home.

+**Thoughts:**:

+I haven't had any problems with the exercices I was faced with at FreeCodeCamp as I already know HTML, CSS and JS.
+Anyway, it was good to repeat that stuff and to take a look at details which I didn't know yet.

+The Converse AI is pretty user-friendly.
+A little bit too much in my opinion but I managed to get used to the steps to take to create a conversation with different modules for my Google Home device.
+I will get back to it tomorrow.
+**Link to work:**:

+You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert When I'm far enough, to publish my little Jarvis at Google Actions you will be given a link to that.